AdaCore/gnatstudio/docs/users_guide/extending.rst

   Only relevant if the project attribute contains a list of values, when it indicates whether the order of the values is relevant.
-In most cases, it's not.
+In most cases, it is not.
 However, the order of source directories, for example, matters, since it also indicates where GPS searches for the source files and it stops at the first match.